Ph-zin/Ph7/README.md

         silentAimOriginalCFrame = nil
     end

+    local priorityTargetPos = nil
-    if silentAimEnabled and visualTargetPlayer then
+    if aimbotEnabled or silentAimEnabled then
-        local targetPos = getTargetPosition(visualTargetPlayer.Character, "Head")
+        local targetPos, targetPlayer = getBestTarget()
         if targetPos then
+            priorityTargetPos = targetPos
             if not aimIndicatorLine then
                 aimIndicatorLine = Drawing.new("Line")
                 aimIndicatorLine.Thickness = 1